isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/guide/group1.md

 The feature should be defined as a child feature of Snake in the Feature Model.
  * Hint 1: the speed is dependent on the game speed *
 * Hint 2: gamespeed depends on the sleep time of the pause methode *
-* Hint 3: the pause time depends on the delay methode *
+* Hint 3: the pause time depends on the delay variable *

 **Reminder: Make sure you annotate the code you write!**